baranskixx/geometric-algorithms-labs/README.md

 * **Lab 3 - Triangulation**
 * **Lab 4 - Intersections**

 We also created project about Trapezoidal Maps.
-You can find it: :soon:
+You can find it here: https://github.com/baranskixx/trapezoidal-maps